JetBrains/teamcity-documentation/topics/teamcity-cloud-documentation.md

 Welcome to the documentation for [TeamCity Cloud Beta](https://www.jetbrains.com/teamcity/cloud/).

->This documentation is a work in progress and might contain sections relevant only to TeamCity On-premises.
+>This documentation is a work in progress and might contain sections relevant only to TeamCity On-Premises.
 Please refer to the [following section](#Differences+between+TeamCity+Cloud+and+On-premises) to learn about the current differences between TeamCity Cloud and On-premises versions.
 >
 {type="warning"}